lcpoletto/envconfig/README.md

 # export MYAPP_MANUALOVERRIDE1="and this will not"
 ```

-If envconfig can't find an environment variable value for `MYAPP_DEFAULTVAR`,
+If kvconfig can't find an environment variable value for `MYAPP_DEFAULTVAR`,
 it will populate it with "foobar" as a default value.

-If envconfig can't find an environment variable value for `MYAPP_REQUIREDVAR`,
+If kvconfig can't find an environment variable value for `MYAPP_REQUIREDVAR`,
 it will return an error when asked to process the struct.

-If envconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there
+If kvconfig can't find an environment variable in the form `PREFIX_MYVAR`, and there
 is a struct tag defined, it will try to populate your variable with an environment
-variable that directly matches the envconfig tag in your struct definition:
+variable that directly matches the kvconfig tag in your struct definition:

 ```shell
 export SERVICE_HOST=127.0.0.1